tapunict/System-Stats-By-Keylogger/README.md

 The data source is a Windows Keylogger (written and used just on my computer for academic purposes). <br/>
 It has been developed in C++ and uses Windows APIs.<br/>
+It sends a log to the server on each foreground window change.

+#### Server System

-It sends a log to the server on each foreground window change, which receives the log and passes it to the pipeline described above and illustrated below.
+There is a socket which receives the log and passes it to the pipeline described above and illustrated below.

 ![pipeline](/images/pipeline.jpg)